andreigi/oliodigest/_pages/copy-trading.md

 ### Which exchanges to use?

-Two of the best copytrading platforms, you would probably already know and maybe you're already a user of said platform.
+Two of the best copytrading platforms, you probably already know and maybe you're already a user of said platform.
 However, if you are still not a user, I encourage you to sign up for [Bybit](/go-to-bybit/) and [Binance](/funds-are-safu/).
 Please use my links so that it would incentivize me to review new upcoming winning traders to copy.